DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Conclusion

 \section{Conclusion}

-In summary, we propose a DP Compress scheme that can significantly boost the performance of DP models with controllable loss of accuracy.
-The new scheme will benefit all of the users of DeePMD-kit, as well as inspire other methodology developers in the field of machine learning assisted scientific computing.
+In summary, we propose a DP Compress scheme that can significantly boost the performance of DP models with controllable loss of accuracy. \MC{We suggest that using double precision and a tabulation step of 0.01 or smaller for the DP Compress scheme.} The new scheme will benefit all of the users of DeePMD-kit, as well as inspire other methodology developers in the field of machine learning assisted scientific computing.
 In the future, more optimizations on different operators, on the computational graph, and on multiple hardware devices, would be needed.
 Moreover, DP Compress can be generalized to other DP-based models, such as vectors~\cite{zhang2020dw} and tensors~\cite{grace2020raman}, without essential difficulties.
 With DeePMD-kit being an open-source software package, we expect that more innovative and useful schemes can be continuously integrated in the code by developers not limited to the authors, and we expect that all these later improvements can benefit the users in a timely manner.